 According to the American Psychological Association research, therapist-client alliance, resulting in a budding therapeutic relationship, is a major factor in client crisis resolution.
 The research suggested that it might be the major catalyst for client recovery.

 The Journal of Psychotherapy Practice and Research shows that the therapist-client relationship can be advantageous to the client regarding response to treatment and satisfaction.
-In this study, nineteen pairs of therapist-client associations for twelve psychotherapy sessions to determine the theory's credibility.
+In this study, nineteen different therapist-client pairs were observed over 12 sessions of psychotherapy to determine the theory's credibility.